 If candidates have an equal score, higher marks in the Legal Aptitude section of the CLAT will be considered first for breaking ties.

-Explore other CLAT Exam Sections
+Explore other CLAT Exam Pattern

 2. Higher Age